 Whistleblowing And What It Means For You

-The United States Department of Labor, Occupational Safety and Health Administration (OSHA), is the federal agency responsible for enforcing whistleblower or anti-retaliation statutes.
-However, if you are involved in one of these situations, it is in your best interest to contact a lawyer.
-At McDonald & Kloth, LLC we can help make sure your rights are protected and enforced.
+The United States Department of Labor, Occupational Safety and Health Administration (OSHA), is the federal agency responsible for enforcing many whistleblower and anti-retaliation statutes.
+Those statutes include:

 How Am I Protected?

 Each statute sets forth how you as a whistleblower are protected.
 Most whistleblower statutes prohibit the company from taking any adverse employment action against you (e.g. termination, layoff, reduction in hours, demotion, discipline, etc.) for engaging in protected activity.
 In order to be protected, you must make a claim in good faith that your employer is violating the law.
 This includes employees who complain to their employer directly or complain to an outside agency.
 It also may apply to an employee who refuses to participate in the violation.